PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Chapter02/Readme.md

 # Chapter 2

 ## Overview
-In this chapter, **"Implementing a Partition Strategy"**, You will see how to create:
+In this chapter, **"Implementing a Partition Strategy"**, You will see code examples for:

 * Synapse SQL Distribution Strategy
 * Dedicated SQL pool example with pruning